Blinding or Beautiful? Modern Art and Artificial Illumination

 This lecture serves as the keynote address for a two-day symposium co-organized by the Museum and the California Institute of Technology in conjunction with the exhibition Plugged In: Art and Electric Light.
 Taking place on October 11 (at the Museum) and 12 (at Caltech's Baxter Lecture Hall), the symposium will be organized into four thematic sessions featuring talks by a distinguished group of international scholars.

-Details, including the list of panel topics, speakers, timing and how to register, can be found here.
+Details, including the list of panel topics, speakers, and timing can be found here.

 EVENT DETAILS